 It might be better for you to solicit the help of a digital marketing agency or a social media marketer to take on this responsibility.
 They generally have more experience developing marketing material and navigating the platforms and would know what works, what doesn’t work, budgets, etc, on each platform.

 5. Help New Customers With Their Gift Shopping

-New consumers may be completely unfamiliar with your market segment and have no idea where to start with their shopping.
-Publish a series of gift guides, offer an interactive tool designed to recommend the most suitable products, or offer a “gift concierge” via live chat, phone or other support channels.
-The gift giver gets the information they need, and the gift receiver ends up with a present that they love, as well as exposure to your brand.
+New consumers may be completely unfamiliar with your market segment and need help figuring out where to start shopping.
+Publish a series of gift guides, offer an interactive tool to recommend the most suitable products, or offer a “gift concierge” via live chat, phone, or other support channels.
+The gift giver gets the information they need, and the gift receiver ends up with a present they love and exposure to your brand.

 6. Stock Up on Packaging

 Want to go the extra mile?
-Get custom printed packaging featuring holiday motifs or styles that can double as a gift box.
+Get custom-printed packaging featuring holiday motifs or styles that can double as a gift box.
 Last-minute shoppers and those who never got the hang of wrapping presents will thank you.
-Companies such as Arka, Lumi and Uline are great options if you want to provide custom branded packaging for the holiday season (or any time of year).

 7. Stock Up on Enough Inventory